eSports Academy Course 108

 More specifically, eSports betting is less straightforward.
 Not only is it caught in the issues of online gambling and offline gambling, it’s also awkwardly inching towards sports betting.
 The people at the forefront of this matter are not ready to push the definition of ‘sport’ on what is, objectively, playing video games.
 This definition problem is matters a lot.

 By now, many states have legalized sports betting.
 They were given the authority to do so by two bills passed in 2018, H 783 and H 4530.
 Those bills struck down a federal ban.
 The newest state to legalize sports betting is Illinois which only did so as last month; June, 2019.
-You can check out this interactive map here to learn the status of your state.

 So, we return to the major issue: are eSports recognized by law as ‘sports’?
 Even if it isn’t, this article brings up a good point, stating that the government’s restrictions are “aimed at larger illegal gambling rackets, rather than individuals” and therefore harmless.
 The surgeon gives priority to the truncation of bigger tumors, rather than smaller ones.
 Nevertheless, there is no concrete, federal definition for eSports yet.
 Our bet is that it will be determined a sport, in which case the laws sanctioning sports betting apply.